UnivLille-Meta/Miage23/Week01-Tests-Introduction/Exercises.md

 You can check for more info on Pharo in the mooc website: http://mooc.pharo.org

-## Step 4: Write your report

-Remember to write the report on:
- - what you did
- - what you did not (and why)
- - what difficulties you found and **more importantly** how did you *overcome* them!
-You are going to become a professional software engineer, you need to be able to get through problems.

 ## Git related resources

 Check the GlobalResources.md file it contains some slides and tutorials on git.